freeCodeCamp/chapter/README.md

 ### Post-MVP
 We are maintaining a list of post-MVP conversations and user stories using the ["Roadmap" tag](https://github.com/freeCodeCamp/chapter/issues?utf8=%E2%9C%93&q=is%3Aopen+or+is%3Aclosed+label%3ARoadmap+).

-Quincy Larson is the project lead.
-[FreeCodeCamp](https://www.freecodecamp.org) will start "dogfooding" the MVP with several of its local study groups.
+Quincy Larson is the project lead. [freeCodeCamp](https://www.freecodecamp.org) will start "dogfooding" the MVP with several of its local study groups.

-Here's an out-dated example of an app with similar functionality: [The freeCodeCamp Study Group Directory](https://study-group-directory.freecodecamp.org).

 ## UI / UX / Design References
 - [Prototype](https://www.figma.com/proto/q7DikyL3N0c4CUWxHNa97i/Chapter-Prototype?node-id=1%3A2&scaling=scale-down)